-QAA Qualifications Framework for M.Phil.
+QAA Qualifications Framework for M.Res.

-The M.Phil is a research degree and that is the basis for assessment and evaluation of the knowledge and attainment.
-It is not intended to be anything other than a master's level degree, but one by research, applied or pure, based on research methodologies and in the subject related to aviation maintenance.
+The M.Res is a research degree and that is the basis for assessment and evaluation of the knowledge and attainment.
+It is not intended to more anything other than a master's level but one by research, applied or pure, based of research methodologies.